How to make smart RESP withdrawals

 The money in an RESP comes from:

-• The capital you invest as a subscriber
+- The capital you invested as a subscriber (money contributed to the plan)

-Once the beneficiary enrolls as a student in an eligible post-secondary program (vocational school, college, CEGEP or university), it's up to you, as the RESP subscriber, to decide what kind of withdrawal to make.
+Once the beneficiary enrolls as a student in an eligible program at a recognized post-secondary school (such as a vocational school, college, CEGEP or university), it’s up to you, as the RESP subscriber, to decide what kind of withdrawals to make.
 There are two types of withdrawals:

 To be able to receive EAPs, the student needs to provide proof of enrollment.